berkeley-scf/r-bootcamp-fall-2022/README.md

 We'll start formally on Saturday morning at 8:30 am, but please plan to get here by 8:15 so you can sign in and get settled.
 And if you need help with any software installation please come at 8 am.

+Here is the [schedule for the bootcamp](https://berkeley-scf.github.io/r-bootcamp-fall-2022/schedule) including links to all the modules.

 Note that street parking in Berkeley near campus on Saturdays is generally subject to two hour limits.

 You will probably want to [make sure you can use the campus WiFi (EduRoam)](https://berkeley.service-now.com/kb_view.do?sysparm_article=KB0013807) in advance of the event.
 But if you need wireless access as a guest (i.e., you don't have a CalNet ID), connect to 'CalVisitor'.

 ## Health information